W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁸The highly specific nature of invention is not worthy of the abstract creativity of God’s creations.

 ::: details Expanded
-Since the separation, the words ‘create’ and ‘make’ have become confused.
+Since the separation, the words “create’ and “make’ have become confused.
 ²When you make something, you do so [make something] out of a specific sense of lack or need.
 ³Anything made for a specific purpose has no true generalisability.
 ⁴When you make something to fill a perceived lack, you are tacitly implying that you believe in separation.